sthawtin/contactsApp/README.md

 * Persistently stored data
 * Basic backend API

-* I have implemented a basic and functioning register and login facility, separate from the rest of the app, the code of which can be found in the login folder.
-However, owing to time constraints I have not yet integrated it with the rest of the app, and I have yet to integrate the encryption of passwords.
+* A rudimental user dashboard with register, login, and logout facilities.
+User passwords are not stored in plain text.
+Is not otherwise integrated into the rest of the app, and does not make use of AngularJS.
+Still much to be improved.

 ## Notes
 ### AngularJS